seanwhs/Plans/Coding-with-AI/Co-develop-with-AI.md

 Professional AI co-development is not prompt crafting.

-It is **systems engineering with distributed cognitive roles**.
+It is **systems engineering with explicitly distributed cognitive roles** operating over a persistent codebase.

 You are not “asking AI to code.”

-You are designing a **controlled execution environment for software production**.
+You are designing a **controlled execution environment for software production**, where every participant (human or AI) operates under constraints, not intuition.

 ---

 ## ⚠️ The Four Non-Negotiable Engineering Properties

-Every AI-assisted change must satisfy all four properties:
+Every AI-assisted change must satisfy all four properties simultaneously:

-* **Explainable** → reasoning is explicit and inspectable
+* **Explainable** → reasoning is explicit, traceable, and inspectable
-* **Reviewable** → changes are small, diff-based, and inspectable
+* **Reviewable** → changes are small, diff-based, and human-auditable
-* **Reversible** → Git guarantees safe rollback
+* **Reversible** → Git guarantees deterministic rollback
-* **Testable** → behavior is validated through tests or observability
+* **Testable** → behavior is validated via tests or observable system effects

-If any property is violated, the change is invalid by design.
+If any property is violated, the change is not “risky”—it is **invalid by design**.

 ---

 ## 🛡️ Role Separation: The Engineering Team Model

-Instead of “one AI assistant,” you simulate a **structured engineering organization**:
+Instead of a single monolithic AI assistant, you simulate a structured engineering organization with explicit cognitive roles:

-* **🧠 Code Agent (Builder)**
+* 🧠 **Code Agent (Builder)**
-  Produces minimal diffs, avoids over-engineering, prioritizes clarity and correctness.
+  Generates minimal diffs under strict constraints.

-* **🧠 Review Agent (Critic)**
+* 🧠 **Review Agent (Critic)**
-  Adversarial thinker.
-Assumes every change is wrong until proven safe.
+  Adversarial reasoning layer that hunts for architectural failure.

-* **🧪 Test Agent (Validator)**
+* 🧪 **Test Agent (Validator)**
-  Generates edge-case coverage and enforces behavioral correctness.
+  Expands edge cases and enforces behavioral guarantees.

-* **👤 Human (Architect / Orchestrator)**
+* 👤 **Human (Architect / Orchestrator)**
-  Owns intent, constraints, system design, and final approval authority.
+  Defines intent, constraints, and final decision authority.

-This separation is what converts AI from generator → **controlled engineering system**.

 ---

-## 🧠 Division of Labour: Full System View
+## 🧠 Division of Labor: Full System View

-### 🧑 Human (System Architect)
+### 👤 Human (System Architect)

-* Defines intent and constraints
+Defines *intent, constraints, trade-offs, and system boundaries*.
-* Chooses trade-offs (speed vs correctness, simplicity vs extensibility)
-* Approves or rejects changes
-* Owns architecture and long-term system health

-### 🧠 Continue.dev (Local Code Intelligence Layer)
+### ✋ Continue.dev (Local Execution Layer)

-* File-level reasoning
-* Diff generation
-* Context-aware edits inside editor
+File-level reasoning + minimal diffs inside editor context.
-* Implements *localized changes only*

-### 🌐 Gemini CLI (System Intelligence Layer)
+### 🧠 OpenCode (System Intelligence Layer)

-* Cross-repository reasoning
-* Dependency analysis
-* Architecture validation
-* Detects systemic coupling and drift
+Repository-wide reasoning, dependency mapping, architecture drift detection.

 ### 🤖 AI Models (Execution Layer)

-* Generate code, tests, and refactors
-* Operate strictly under constraints
-* Never act as autonomous decision-makers
+Generate transformations under strict constraints.
+No autonomous decision-making.

 ---